dell-democenter/dell-democenter.github.io/0499/Readme.md

 ![image](https://github.com/dell-democenter/dell-democenter.github.io/assets/37048842/167698f2-0d6e-4a2f-9606-dae82823f6ce)

 # account and passwords
-Username depends as always of the workload or the device you want to login or manage
+Username depends, as always, on the workload or the device you want to login or manage
-Rule of thumb for password is always: **“Password123!”**
+Rule of thumb for password is always: **Password123!**

 Exceptions listed here:
 FDQN | account/password | workload  |  notes